Earning a living... 職歴

 Account Executive - Media Consultant.

 1994 - 1996 WSB Radio Group - (Atlanta, Georgia) Developed over $500,000 in new business revenue for Sports Talk 680The Fan and News Talk 750 WSB AM.
 Established and maintained new business starting from zero (no billing clients).
 Assembled and executed strategic marketing campaigns for regional and national clients utilizing WSB’s resources (News Talk 750 WSB AM, Sports Talk 680 The Fan, Atlanta Braves Baseball, Atlanta Falcons Football, University of Georgia Football ).
 Responsible for creative aspect of radio copy for direct billing clientele.
 Negotiated with ad agencies.
-Held highest AUR (average unit rate) on AM sales staff in 1996.
+Held highest AUR (average unit rate) on the AM sales staff in 1996.
 Center for Sales Strategy seminar (CSS) attendee and graduate.
 Web: http://wsbradio.com/, http://www.coxmediagroup.com/, Blog link: Trading paint...

 .